rstms/alpine-awscli2/README.md

 Their suggested installation is documented here:
  - https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

-While this method works for the 'supported' environments, it fails on alpine linux due to glibc dependency, which isn't required for the awscli module.
+While this method works on the list of supported environments, it fails on Alpine Linux due to limitations of the non-standard installation mechanism.
+With the proper configuration, the AWS sources build without any issue on Alpine.

+One problem relates to glibc dependency, which isn't actually a requirement for the awscli module or the dependencies despite what you might have read.

-This has invited some small amount of discussion:
+This situation has invited some small amount of discussion:
  - https://github.com/aws/aws-cli/issues/4947

-*This project is a humble attempt to solve the problem for one developer, released in the hope that it may be of use to others.*
+*This project is a humble attempt to solve a problem for one developer, released in the hope that it may be of use to others.*